 Interior damage isn’t your only concern: Your home’s exterior may require mending.
 If you find milky white stains on roofing, shingles, and brick, it’s bat urine, and it requires a thorough clean-up.

 One feature of bat anatomy includes a greasy, oily coat trail, which covers their fur in a smooth gloss.
 This oily residue leaves a mark around entry points.
-If you found rub marks around entrances, they may be slightly sticky, covered in bat hairs, and appear to be a yellow-brown or black colour.
+If you found rub marks around entrances, they may be slightly sticky, covered in bat hairs, and appear to be a yellow-brown or black color.

 Bats find any way possible to enter a home—through the roof, the chimney, and even the vents.
 This can damage your home’s integrity, in addition to creating costly repairs.
 For a closer look, use a ladder around the home.
 You’ll likely see piles of guano or urine in one area, and grease stains around crevices and cracks.
 This is clear evidence of a bat entry and exit point.

-Broken shingles and loose boards make it easy to slip inside, while creating a bigger problem for you to fix.
+Broken shingles and loose boards make it easy to slip inside while creating a bigger problem for you to fix.
 Regular home maintenance is important for reducing the likelihood of bats entering the home.

 3. Water Contamination